Let’s talk about vegan gravy for a minute. (Because like with many things, I have… some opinions).

 - 1 and 1/2 cups cooked cannellini beans (1 standard can) rinsed and drained (or use other white beans such as great northern)

-Add the garlic and poultry seasoning and stir to combine.
+- Add the garlic and poultry seasoning and stir to combine.
 Add the miso and nutritional yeast and cook for 30 seconds more.
-Add the soy sauce, vegetable broth, and cooked beans to the pan, stir, and bring to a gentle boil, taking care to scrape any solids from the bottom of the pan.
+Add the soy sauce, vegetable broth, and cooked beans to the pan, stir, and bring to a gentle boil, taking care to scrape any solids from the bottom of the pan; then turn off the heat.
+The purpose of this step is just to heat the mixture, so don't cook it for longer than needed, or some of the liquid will cook out and your gravy will be too thick.

-Remove from the heat, transfer to a blender, and blend until smooth.
+- Remove from the heat, transfer to a blender, and blend until smooth.
 You can also use a food processor or immersion blender, but may need to blend for more time to get the beans fully processed.
+Add more vegetable broth if needed to thin to your desired texture.
+This vegan gravy is designed to be thick but pourable.

 P.S.
 I’m not sure if this would be considered a vegan white gravy or brown gravy.
 Definitions seem to vary.
 But you can definitely use it in any dish that would call for either type of gravy.